Improving Energy Sector Security: A Holistic Approach to Critical Infrastructure Protection

 Nature and Weather Threats Create the Perfect Storm

 Federal security experts particularly worry about this convergence.
 “A coordinated cyber and/or physical attack on the bulk power system, especially during a severe weather event, could be catastrophic,” warns a recent assessment.
 When storms knock out primary power or communication lines, backup security systems become critical—yet traditional solutions often fail precisely when they’re needed most, leaving critical energy infrastructure vulnerable.
+The same could be true for our oil and gas or rail infrastructure.

 Bridging the Security Gap: Mobile Solutions Enable Critical Partnerships